 - A fractional CTO in 2026 costs between $2,000 and $25,000 per month, depending on stage, time commitment, and scope.

 Fractional CTO work is more standardized than it looks.
 The hours per week and the scope per stage tend to cluster, which makes pricing cluster too.
-Think of it as three common shapes.
+Three common shapes show up.

 The advisor shape, where the CTO joins for four to six hours a week to review architecture, sit in on hiring, and unblock the founder on technical decisions.
 The fractional shape, where the CTO is hands-on for ten to fifteen hours a week, leading one or two real workstreams.
 The embedded shape, where the CTO effectively runs engineering for three to four days a week, typically post-seed.

-Every stage fits one of these shapes.
+Every stage tends to fit one of these shapes.
 Which is why pricing lines up by stage.

 Fractional CTO pricing in 2026 by stage